integreat-io/integreat-adapter-csv/README.md

 #### Available options

+- `columnHeaders`: An optional object with column keys as keys and column headers as values.
+The keys should match keys in the data items, and then the column headers will be used as headers instead of the keys.
+The default is no `columnHeaders` object, and the data item keys will be used as headers.
 - `columnPrefix`: By default, the keys of a data object will be the values of the header row, or, if there's no header row, `col1`, `col2`, etc. To have something other than `col1` etc., you may set `columnPrefix`, and it will be